-- A. Vision Hopes and Dreams, Self-advocacy, Problem Solving - B. Transition Plan IDEA, IEP, 504, ADA - C. Building Skills Postsecondary Education and Training, Employment, Independent Living - D. Future Planning Personal Goal Setting, Backward Planning, Resources
+- A. Vision Learning about themselves, Self-advocacy, Problem Solving, writing their vision.
+Look at the 4 paths to choose from; Work, Vocational/technical school, Military, college. - B. Transition Plan Learn about laws that were created to help them throughout life, IDEA, IEP, 504, ADA - C. Building Skills Identify skills that they may need to learn, practice and master in the areas of; Postsecondary Education and Training, Employment, Independent Living - D. Future Planning Personal Goal Setting, Backward Planning, Resources